 Each event makes progress at a different rate.

 Some targets prove more elusive than hoped but these statistics have highlighted where special assistance is needed from within the structure of the sport.
 Work by a range of partners, in close partnership with the Home Nations should ensure that programmes at all levels are connected and clearly understood.

 These lines act as a progressive step, a marker for both coach and athlete that indicates where they have come from and where they then aspire to.
 They can be seen as an aid to planning coaching progression.

 - What if I am a Coach to an athlete who achieves the UK 10 Target?

 You are key to the success of the sport and every personal coach will be invited to the same activities as the athletes they coach.
-Going forward in 2010 onwards the Power of 10 website wishes to list the coaches of all athletes who exceed the UK 10 targets so that in line with the UKA Year of the Coach we can start to recognise and reward these individuals.
+The Power of 10 website wishes to list the coaches of all athletes who exceed the UK 10 targets so that in line with the UKA Year of the Coach we can start to recognise and reward these individuals.